Whether it’s local or international, our conveyance specialists will make light work of each transaction and maximise profit.

 Insight from AE

-According to Maltese law, Capital Gains Tax is actually a transaction cost and not a tax on capital gains.
-The rate levied is usually set to a flat rate of 12% of the transfer value or selling price, but there are some exceptions.
-For example, if the seller acquired the property before 1 January 2004, capital gains tax is levied at 10%.
-However, if the seller inherited the property before 25 January 1992, capital gains tax is reduced to 7%.
-The tax is further reduced to 5% if the property is sold within 5 years of acquisition, so long as the seller isn’t involved in property trading.
+When it comes to the transfer of immovable property, the regime applicable by default is the Property Transfer Tax (PTT), rather than traditional Capital Gains Tax.
+PTT is actually a transaction cost and not a tax on the element of gain.
+The rate levied is usually set to a flat rate of 8% of the transfer value or selling price, but there are some exceptions.
+For example, if the seller acquired the property before 1 January 2004, PTT is levied at 10%.
+However, if the seller inherited the property before 25 November 1992, PTT is reduced to 7%.
+The tax is further reduced to 5% if the property is sold within 5 years of acquisition.

 How AE can help

-At AE, we’ve harvested a team of tax specialists who are capable of deftly handling all the complexities of capital gains and transfer tax.
+At AE, we have a team of tax specialists who are capable of deftly handling all the complexities of capital gains and transfer tax.
 Whether this involves immovable property or international property rights and shares, we can handle it all.
-And it’s not just about doling out advice, AE also offers conveyance services for both international clients and those based in Malta.
-This means experienced negotiators with a proven track record for fast, efficient transactions that widen profit margins and make smooth work of frequently stressful processes.
+Should you require assistance in the actual conveyancing of immovable property, AE can put you in touch with AE Legal.